HolstCh/HTTP-Proxy/README.md

 4. Choose “settings” from the three horizontal lines menu at the top right and go to “Network Settings” (can also type in “proxy” in the search bar).
-If needed, select “clear data” under “cookies and site data” under “settings” (1).
+If needed, select “clear data” under “cookies and site data” under “settings”.

 5. Select “Manual proxy configuration”